Brunet-Derrida particle systems, free boundary problems and Wiener-Hopf equations: Proof of Theorem

+The conclusion from all this is that $(f(t,x),\gamma(t))$ satisfies \FB.
+Such a solution is unique thanks to Lemma 5.2 in \cite{atar}.

-To show that the sequence of processes $\nu^N_t$ converges in distribution in $D([0,1],\cp)$ to the deterministic process $\nu_t$ in this space defined by having its densities evolve according to \FB, it is enough to prove that this sequence is tight.
+To finish the proof we need to show that the sequence of processes $\nu^N_t$ converges in distribution in $D([0,1],\cp)$ to the deterministic process $\nu_t$ in this space defined by having its densities evolve according to \FB.
+To this end it is enough to prove that this sequence is tight.
 In fact, if $\nu^{N_k}_t$ is any convergent subsequence, then its limit $\nu_t$ is completely defined by its tail distribution at each time $t$, which we know must be $F(t,\cdot)$.
 To show that $\nu^N_t$ is tight it is enough, by Theorem 2.1 of \citet{roel}, to show that for any continuous and bounded function $\varphi$ on $\rr$ the sequence of real-valued processes $\langle\nu^N_t,\varphi\rangle=\int_{-\infty}^\infty\varphi(x)\,\nu^N_t(dx)$ is tight in $D([0,T],\rr)$.
 Fix one such function $\varphi$.
 By Aldous' criterion (which we take from Theorem 2.2.2 in \citet{joffeMetiv} and the corollary that preceeds it in page 34), we need to prove that the following two conditions hold: \begin{enumerate}[label=(\roman*)] \item For every rational $t\in[0,T]$ and every $\ep>0$, there is an $L>0$ such that

 \item If $\mathfrak T^N_T$ is the collection of stopping times with respect to the natural filtration associated to $\langle\nu^N_t,\varphi\rangle$ that are almost surely bounded by $T$, then for every $\ep>0$